houmain/keymapper/README.md

 ### MacOS

-The MacOS build depends on version 3.1.0 of [Karabiner-Element's](https://karabiner-elements.pqrs.org) virtual device driver.
+The MacOS build depends on [Karabiner-Element's](https://karabiner-elements.pqrs.org) virtual device driver.
-One can install it either directly from [Karabiner-DriverKit-VirtualHIDDevice](https://github.com/pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/releases) or along with [Karabiner Elements](https://github.com/pqrs-org/Karabiner-Elements/releases) 14.13.0.
+One can install it either directly from [Karabiner-DriverKit-VirtualHIDDevice](https://github.com/pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/releases) (any 3.x.x or 4.x.x version) or along with [Karabiner Elements](https://github.com/pqrs-org/Karabiner-Elements/releases) (14.13.0 or 15.0.0).

 A [Homebrew](https://brew.sh) formula is provided for building and installing keymapper:
 ```bash